trevorpogue/sections/README.rst

 The caches allow instant reading of sub-lists/dicts in Θ(1) time and can often make structure attribute reading faster by 5x, or even much more when the structure is rarely being modified.
-If preferred, turn this feature off to avoid the extra memory consumption it causes.
-Do this by modifying the node or structure’s class attribute ``use_cache`` to ``False`` as follows:
+If preferred, turn this feature off to avoid the extra memory consumption it causes by modifying the node or structure’s class attribute ``use_cache`` to ``False`` as follows:

 .. code-block:: python